sri5801/Sridisha-Technical-Institute/README.md

 ### *******Sridisha Technical Institute*******

 **ABOUT THE PROJECT:**
-I have developed a simple college website consisting of the Home page inclduing 'About us', Login and Logout credentials page, gallery feature consisting of a few images taken from Google images and Contact Us page consisting of a feedback form.
+I have developed a simple college website consisting of the Home page including 'About us', Login and Logout credentials page, gallery feature consisting of a few images taken from Google images and Contact Us page consisting of a feedback form.

 **PROJECT LINK:** https://xenon-stack-project.vercel.app/